mofron/mofron-event-click/README.md

 click event for mofron component

-event hander when component is clicked
+it executes an event function when the component is clicked

 ## event function parameter

 - component: event target component object

-- event: "click" event object by addEventListener
+- object: MouseEvent object of addEventListener

 - mixed: user specified parameter